Reaganz-Wat/devops-stage1-deployment/README.md

-# devops-stage1-deployment
+# Devops Stage1 Deployment
 ## Deploy
-- The script file deploy.sh is for deploying the backend into a remote server and if you run the command it prompts you to enter the parameters
+- The script file deploy.sh is for deploying the backend into a remote server, and if you run the command, it prompts you to enter the parameters